spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 ### `mandatoryFields`

-The selected fields are checked to see if they are present in Excel.
+The selected fields are checked to see if they are present in the Excel file.
 If not defined, they will not be checked.
 **example:**